Loading information, please wait...loading

 Now back to the test as you'll see that the screen has an effect on brightness, some screens increase brightness and others decrease it.
 I've compared the gain/loss with a neutral surface:

-Grey screens reduce brightness quite significantly, so they should be ruled out for all projectors below 1000 lumens unless you're prepared to greatly reduce the screen size (but you might as well buy a TV in that case).
-All screens offering a gain have a positive value in white and black, such as the EliteScreens Cinewhite
+Grey screens reduce brightness quite significantly, so they should be ruled out for all projectors below 1000 lumens unless you're prepared to drastically reduce the screen size (but you might as well buy a TV in that case).
+All screens offering a gain have a positive value in white and black, such as the EliteScreens Cinewhite.

 Final Ranking

-The final ranking is based on the points of the various tests presented in this article.
-It indicates overall performance.
+The final ranking is based on the scores of the various tests presented in this article.
+It indicates an overall performance.
 You then need to weight this performance according to your situation.
-You might be tempted to take a screen in the top 5, for example, but I have to add a few nuances:
+You might be tempted to choose a screen from the top 5, for example, but I have to add a few nuances.

 Methodology